 Post-anoxic behaviors of the eastern subterranean termite, Reticulitermes flavipes

 Populations of R. flavipes are widespread throughout most of the eastern United States.
 Eastern subterranean termites are important to the recycling of essential nutrients in forest ecosystems.
 However, they also cause damage to wooden structures, including houses.
 Subterranean termites have the ability to survive flooding conditions by lowering their metabolism.
 This may decrease the activity of termites in areas with high amounts of rainfall.
-We investigate the connection between the ability of termites to lower their metabolism to survive floods and their feeding behavior
+We investigate the connection between the ability of termites to lower their metabolism to survive floods and the feeding behavior of termites.
+See related posts here.

 Biodiversity, ecology, and natural history of the barred owl, Strix varia, and the great-horned owl, Bubo virginianis